gleb-t/pyplant/README.md

 PyPlant tracks ingredient dependencies to schedule reactor execution.
 To receive an ingredient use `ingredient = yield pipe.receive('name')`.
 The yield keyword is there to pause the reactor execution in case the ingredient is not yet ready.
-When an ingredient is sent to the plant, note that its type has to be provided, affecting how it will be serialized and stored:
+When an ingredient is sent to the plant, note that an ingredient type can be provided, affecting how it will be serialized and stored:
-`pipe.send('name', ingredient, Ingredient.Type.object)`
+`pipe.send('name', ingredient, Ingredient.Type.object)`.
+PyPlant will infer the appropriate type in most cases, but you can manually set if necessary.

 Here are the possible types: